danspav/performance-analysis/README.txt

 | inputlookup sample-data.csv

 # Release Notes #
+##v 1.3.0 ##
+- Fixed issue with Splunk 7.3 showing 'undefined' on the options menu
+- Fixed bug where null values were converted to zero.
+Now you can display 'No Data' coloring where all values were null.
+- Down-time is now turned off by default.
+It can still be enabled via the Options window.

+## v 1.2.0 ##
+- Events previously had to be in time order, causing some searches to show incorrect results.
+That requirement has now been removed.
+Even when sorted in a random order the viz will display the start and end times correctly.
+- You can now have Critical values lower than OK values - e.g. number of purchases per hour is critical at 0, but OK at 50.
+See Options - Default Thresholds.
+- Names can now be sorted by order found in search results (default), alphabetical, or reverse alphabetical.
+- The maximum size of the visualization has been increased from 1,000px to 10,000px so you can view more KPIs without seeing a scroll bar.

 ## v 1.1.0 ##
 - Updated drill down support to filter by name as well as date
 - Added token support to allow interactive dashboards